Synthetixio/SIPs/SIPS/sip-15.md

 ## Simple Summary

 This SIP proposes a liquidation mechanism for SNX collateral.
-Synths can be redeemed for staked SNX at a discount if the collateral ratio of a staker falls below the liquidation ratio for a two weeks.
+Synths can be redeemed for staked SNX at a discount if the collateral ratio of a staker falls below the liquidation ratio for two weeks.

 ## Abstract